RyanClementsHax/notes/architecture/distributedSystems/distributedFileSystems.md

   - map or reduce jobs don't need to know how the data is procured
 - map reduce jobs are limited, but shine when they are piped between each other
 - the framework will often schedule jobs near the data to reduce network load and increase data locality
+- map reduce preserves ordering even though data is processed locally and in small batches